 Meter Fee is based on the size meter you use.
 (Meter Fee Schedule)

-Capacity Use Fee
+Capacity Use Fee or System Development Fee?

 If there is no water or sewer lateral in place that connects your property to the main, you must hire a private, licensed utility contractor to install the lateral(s).
 The meter must be purchased separately from the City.
 The City no longer installs these connections.
 (Connection Information)